Classifying theory for simplicial parametrized groups: Non-abelian cohomology

 One source of examples of local Kan fibrations comes from torsors in $s\cC$.
 These are studied in detail in the monograph \cite{Duskin-Mem} of Duskin where they are used to give an interpretation of cohomology for monads.
 Recall that if $G$ is a group in $s\cC$ and $X$ is an object of $s\cC$, then a {\em $G$-torsor} in $s\cC$ over $X$ consists of an object $P$ of $s\cC/X$ equipped with an action $P\times G\to P$ of the group object $X\times G$ in $s\cC/X$ such that the diagram

-is a pullback in $s\cC$ (in fact Duskin refers to such an object as a {\em $G$-pseudo-torsor} over $X$, however we will use the more standard terminology above).
+is a pullback in $s\cC$.
 Note that this definition can be expressed entirely in terms of finite limits in $s\cC$.
 Of course the notion of $G$-torsor over an object $X$ makes sense in any category $\cE$ with finite limits for $G$ a group in $\cE$ --- in particular it follows that for $P$ and $G$ as above, $P_n$ is a $G_n$ torsor in $\cC$ over $M_n$ for all $n\geq 0$.

 A recurring example of a torsor in this paper is the following: if $\phi\colon G\to H$ is a homomorphism of group objects in $s\cC$, then $G$ is a $\ker(\phi)$ torsor over $H$ in $s\cC$.
 One way to see that the diagram~\eqref{pullback diagram for a torsor} is a pullback in this case is to write it as the composite of the two pullback squares